What is 0.62192 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 62192 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 62192 are: 1 2 4 8 13 16 23 26 46 52 92 104 169 184 208 299 338 368 598 676 1196 1352 2392 2704 3887 4784 7774 15548 31096 62192